-A year old dog was hit by an automobile vehicle.
+A year-old dog was hit by an automobile vehicle.
 Limping on the left hind leg.
-After emergency stabilisation at CGS hospital, radiographs revealed a Salter Harris type 2 fracture of the distal left femur.
-Cross pinning under gaseous general anesthesia was done to stabilise the fracture.
+After emergency stabilization at CGS hospital, radiographs revealed a Salter-Harris type 2 fracture of the distal left femur.
+Cross pinning under gaseous general anesthesia was done to stabilize the fracture.
 Pet has recovered well and is able to use the affected limb.

-Salter Harris type 2 fractures are fractures where a corner of the metaphysical bone is fractured with displacement of the epiphysis from the metaphysic at the growth plate.
+Salter-Harris type 2 fractures are fractures where a corner of the metaphysical bone is fractured with a displacement of the epiphysis from the metaphysic at the growth plate.
 It is common in young animals.
-Early identification and timely reduction and stabilisation of the fracture, along with careful monitoring are extremely important for a successful outcome.
+Early identification and timely reduction and stabilization of the fracture, along with careful monitoring are extremely important for a successful outcome.